mattnkrueger/mattnkrueger/README.md

 3. Other Tool Tags

 Using this system for honesty... my university class is unique in the sense that we started before LLMs were mainstream, learned alongside LLMs, and graduated when LLMs and AI is all the hype.
 Most course policies at Univeristy (2022-2026) strongly prohibited AI (which I adhered to) but some strongly permitted and encouraged the use of LLMs & AI IDEs (which I took advantage of).

+Note - some README.md files are AI Generated.